 !
 A new study

-Other studies have shown positive results for lozenges 2, probiotic cheese
+.
+Despite that fact studies do show positive results for lozenges 2, probiotic cheese

 , even ICE CREAM